Sunday, 31 January 2021

 The entertainment's pretty much the same, I suppose, and the ice on the path just as perilous.
 Once the snow falls, we're as unavoidably present in our surroundings as we were half a millenium ago.
 We're them.
 Analogous.

-That's probably why Syd Mead never drew a snowscape, so far as I know.
+That's probably why Syd Mead never drew a snowscape, as far as I know.
 It's hard to make snow look futuristic.

 There are no hula hoops in Brueghel though, are there?
 Or snowmen, now I think of it.
 I wonder when they became a thing – I'll look it up.